arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 ## Step 2: Question Everything

-It's easy to have an "I need it.
-I want it.
+It's easy to have an "I want it.
 I'll buy it" mindset.
 It can become almost a knee jerk response.
 "It's on sale.
 I'll buy it!"
 But I've come to see that buying an item only because it's on sale is a low bar to set.

 To slow down that automatic response, you may want to ask yourself some questions before you hand over your money, regardless of if the item is on sale or not.